pawanbarde1602/IPL_Data_Analysis-/README.md

 This project not only strengthened my data analysis, Python, and visualization skills but also gave me a deeper appreciation of how data drives decisions in sports analytics.

-💡 Looking forward to applying these skills to more real-world datasets and projects!
+💡 Looking forward to applying these skills to more real-world datasets and projects

-#DataAnalysis #Python #IPL #CricketAnalytics #JupyterLab #SportsAnalytics